 I live with my mum.
 She’s genuinely very smart, and an ex psychiatric nurse, my dad lives around the corner, he’s a semi-retired psychiatric nurse.
 I have great support and I know what to do if things go badly.
 I’m strong enough to try and see what happens if I lower my dose from four pills a day to two and my parents can help keep an eye on things.

 I did it, and my pulse rate went down to 75 immediately.
 It was nice.
 It stayed like that for six weeks until my psychiatrist caught wind of it…she was not best pleased!
-She made an emergency appointment and let’s just say that she used a coercive approach to get me back on four a day!
+She made an emergency appointment and let’s just say that she used a coercive approach to get me back on three a day!
 We have a great relationship, she’s 25 years my senior and quite motherly with me.

 “Nooo, Pete, you really can’t just halve your dosage like that.
 The risk of relapse is just too high.
 Why don’t you just go back to four a day and we’ll all be happy, there’s nothing to worry about.”